-- 1. Are there written leases: Ves (attach copies of all leases) - No Attach summary of verbal understanding between parties (amount of rent; when payable; party responsible for maintenance, repairs, taxes; special situations/agreements with tenants; any other relevant details). - 2.
-Is property or donor subject to any other agreements (such as equipment maintenance, pool maintenance, security, property management)?
+1. .
+Are there written leases: Yes (attach copies of all leases) No Attach summary of verbal understanding between par (amount of rent; when payable; party responsible for maintenar repairs, taxes; special situations/agreements with tenants; other relevant details). for maintenance, 2.
+Is property or donor subject to any other agreements (such as equipment mainter maintenance, security, property management)? aintenance, pool ☐ Yes (attach copie es of Agreemen ts) □ No 3.
+Are tenants responsible for own utility costs: □ Yes □ No 4.
+Tenant Summary: 1 NA ME UNIT RENT/MO PAID THRU SECURITY HELD PREPAID RENT HELD